 Waste and recycling collection is changing across the country as the cost of processing recycling increases and cities make commitments to reduce waste and climate emissions.
-With these changes, cities are re-evaluating waste and recycling collection systems to ensure their efficiency and effectiveness while reducing environmental and health impacts.
+With these changes, cities are re-evaluating waste and recycling collection systems.

-• Switch from a three-bin, curb-sorted recycling system for single-family residences to a single-stream (or “commingled”) recycling system that uses one 96-gallon bin for all recyclables.
+- Switch from a three-bin, curb-sorted recycling system for single-family residences to a single-stream recycling system that uses one 96-gallon bin for all recyclables.

-• Add organics collection as a minimum service level for all single-family residential customers.
+- Add organic waste collection as a standard service for all single-family residential customers.

-Since these changes support the City’s waste reduction and climate action goals and help Bellingham meet future statewide requirements, City Council approved a resolution that allowed the City to modify its contract with SSC to include the above changes.
+These changes support the City’s waste reduction and climate action goals and help Bellingham meet future statewide requirements.
 In 2024, SSC implemented single-stream recycling.
-Starting in early 2025, SSC will begin rolling out green bins with yellow lids for FoodPlus! organic waste management, one neighborhood at a time.
-All Bellingham residents living in buildings with four units or less who do not already participate in FoodPlus! will begin receiving the service.
+Starting in February 2025, SSC will begin rolling out green bins with yellow lids for FoodPlus! organic waste management, one neighborhood at a time.
+All Bellingham residents living on lots with four units or less who do not already participate in FoodPlus! will begin receiving the service.

 Visit SSC’s website for more information about waste and recycling collection services, rates and schedules.